flowcommerce/redux-fetch/README.md

   - `store`: A Redux store instance that should be hydrated with the application state before rendering you route components.

-  - `components`: Matched route components for a specific location. `fetchRouterData` will iterate through these components, calling the `getInitialAsyncState` function assigned to them with `fetch()` to update your application state.
+  - `components`: Matched route components for a specific location. `fetchRouterData` will iterate through these components, calling the `getAsyncState` function assigned to them with `fetch()` to update your application state.

-  - `params`: Parameters passed as `ownProps` to the `getInitialAsyncState` function.
+  - `params`: Parameters passed as `ownProps` to the `getAsyncState` function.

 ## Related projects